ioBroker/ioBroker.kisshome-research/README.md

 To run this adapter, you need:
 - More than 3 smart home devices
 - Fritz!Box Router.
-Without Fritz!Box, the adapter will not work.
+Without `Fritz!Box`, the adapter will not work.
 - iobroker must run on debian/raspbian (or at least on linux, where the following commands are available: `which`, `rsync`)

 <!--